-The map name, believe it or not is “Lost Trail to Coyote Hills Ranch.”
-The ranch in the name still exists but no longer offer rides to the public.
-But there’s actually a more interesting reason to visit them; something called “Therapeutic Riding”.
+The Google Map name for this trail, believe it or not, is “Lost Trail to Coyote Hills Ranch.”
+The ranch –a horse ranch– in the name still exists but no longer offer horse rides to the public.
+(Far left below) But there’s actually a more interesting reason to visit the ranch; something called “Therapeutic Riding”.
 More on that below.
+There’s five short trails described here, from a 10 minute walk to 2.2 miles out and back.
+Also discussed here is Trail Rest Park which can be seen on the right in this picture.

-To the Coyote Hills Ranch (10 minute walk) This is an easy, less than a ten minute walk.
+To the Coyote Hills Ranch (Therapeutic Riding) This is an easy, less than a ten minute walk.
 Starting at that long sidewalk from the Sports Complex take the wide trail to the right.
-In about minute you will be able to see your destination ahead of you, uphill slightly and to the left.
+In about one minute of walking you will be able to see your destination ahead of you, uphill slightly to the left.
 The ranch is a stable for about 20 horse, and a donkey named Oliver.
 There’s several arenas for exercising the horses.
-It is a privately own stable for boarding horses.
-From there some 28 miles of trails are accessible by horse including all the way to the riding arena at Laguna Lake at Euclid and beyond that to trails near Beach Bld.
-All of the trails are now maintained by Fullerton Parks but were developed and for a while maintained by the Fullerton Recreational Riders in the early 1960s.
+It is a privately owned stable for boarding horses.
+From there, some 28 miles of trails are accessible by horse including all the way to the riding arena at Laguna Lake at Euclid and beyond that to trails near Beach Bld.
+All of the trails are now maintained by Fullerton Parks and used also by hikers and bikers, but were developed and for a while maintained by the Fullerton Recreational Riders in the early 1960s.
 The names of the various trails Nora Kuttner, for example, were important members of that club.
 Alas, they don’t offer horseback riding for the public from Coyote Hills Ranch any more, but there is something worth going there to see on Saturday Mornings at 11:00 . . . therapeutic Riding for children with disabilities.
 There’s even a small bleacher to observe.
 It is very touching to observe and as you might imagine an atmosphere conducive to friendly discussions.
 (Tim and Cindy Howells run the place and love to talk about it.) https://www.taraschance.org/

-If this horse ranch is your destination, starting at the Sports Complex is way to close.
+If this horse ranch is your destination, starting at the Sports Complex is way too close.
 There is a pretty good walk starting from the other side of the dam.
 For details on where to park click here: Brea Dam (upstream).
-Another place to start is San Juan Park.
+Another place to start is San Juan Park Trail.
+That walk takes you through the tunnels under Bastanchury.

 Slightly Longer Out and Back Walks (1 mile) If you start from the Fullerton Sports Complex, instead of going to the right where the Horse Ranch is, if you take it to the left, you will eventually (1/2 mile) arrive at Brea Blvd.
 The opening on Brea Blvd is mistakenly made to look like a proper entrance.
 In fact on Goggle Maps it’s labeled as Trail Rest Park.
 (Perhaps in the future.)
 There is no park there and it is a little bit misleading to considered it the start of a trail in that there’s no nearby parking.
 It can be considered an end for a very easy out and back of 1 mile starting from the Sports Complex.
 More on this “someday” park below.

 Exploring the Flood Basin The 10 minute walk to the Horse Ranch described above is started by leaving Fullerton Sports Complex to the right.
-There are many branching trails beyond the horse ranch which head in the direction of the dam.
-The dam is why this 220 acres are uninhabited.
+In that direction also, are many branching trails beyond the horse ranch which head in the direction of the dam.
+The dam is why this 220 acres is uninhabited.
 It is flood basin.
 Hidden by dense growth is a creek bed; Brea Creek.
 Upstream from the dam are two tunnels which go under Bastanchury.
 Walks within this basin are described in detail here: Brea Dam (upstream).

 Trail Rest Park The name Trail Rest Park seems to show up prominently on any Google map of this area.
 But when you get there, it is more of a “virtual” park or hopefully a future park.
 It is useless as a place to start (no parking anywhere nearby) but it does mark an important junction.
 (Which is why it may have a future.)
 There is a signal and cross walk there at Trail Rest Park.
 It goes into a gated community called Ashford Terrace.
 From the east side of the crosswalk you have access to a trail that runs along (the east side of) Brea Blvd.
 Taking that trail north it is called East Coyote Hills Trail.
-The trail turns right onto a much wider trail along Bastanchury and that goes all the way to State College.
-From the east side of the crosswalk but going south it is called Panorama Trail which passes through very scenic Panorama Park terminating also near State College.
-(Yes those come together to form a loop which is better described in the webpage Panorama Trail.
-And of course from Trail Rest Park west is Lost Trail to the Sports Complex and the entire flood basin.
+The trail turns right onto a much wider trail along Bastanchury that goes all the way to State College and the Summit House Restaurant parking lot.
+But going south from east side of the crosswalk, the trail along side Brea Blvd is called Panorama Trail.
+It passes a Little League field, then down into a valley next to a golf course and then up through the very scenic Panorama Preserve, terminating also at Summit House Restaurant parking lot.
+(Yes those come together to form a four mile loop which is better described in the webpage Panorama Trail.

 Out and Back to San Juan Park (2.2 miles total) If you take the trail from the Sports Complex to the right and keep to the right you will come to the two tunnels that go under Bastanchury.
 Pass through them and follow the dirt trail (on the left) alongside the fairway of Fullerton Golf Course.
 The public trail is supposed to be separated by a fence from the golf course, but you will discover an opening near the drinking fountain that is part of the golf course.
 The trail is greener on this side of Bastanchury because of the golf course.
 This is a continuation of the flood basin and this whole area would be quite deep under water in flood conditions.
 As you walk on you will come to a junior dam which gives you an idea how high the water could be.
 Feel free to explore the top of this dam.
 It leads to the offices and lunch counter of the golf course.
 At the west end of the dam the trail you were on, is interrupted by a road; the access road to the golf course.
 Cross that street and you will see a trail that joins an abandoned rail line.
 Continue for about .2 mile and on the left you will see one of the greenest parks in Fullerton; San Juan Park.
 (It was re-seeded in 21016.)
 To this park and back to the Sports Complex is 2.2 miles.
 San Juan Park is a very well kept, very green park with picnic table, water and a BBQ.
 The bathrooms were closed because of a homeless problem.
 This park is an excellent starting point for several more loops and starting points.
 When you are comfortable with those you can add them to the journey from the Sports Complex for walks of 4 and 5 miles total.